Destination - Illinois and the history of Route 66....

 Route 66 defined a remarkable era in the growth of the USA.
 As it threaded its way across eight states, it left its indelible mark on the nation's physical, historical and cultural landscape.

 It began with an Oklahoma businessman and entrepreneur, Cyrus Avery, who envisioned a road stretching diagonally across the country between Lake Michigan and the Pacific Ocean.
 The diagonal course made it possible to connect hundreds of rural town throughout the country and provide small communities access to a national highway system.
-The road was offically named Route 66 in 1926, but it was Avery who proclaimed it the
+The road was numbered Route 66 in 1926, but it was Avery who proclaimed it the "Main Street Of America."

-Fortunately. the legacy of Route 66 has survived.
-Today travellers of the historic highway in Illinois can cruise more than 400 miles of road, including some of the 1926 concrete segments.
-Historically significant structures have been preserved to help bring your Route 66 holiday experience to life.......
+Fortunately, the legacy of Route 66 has survived.
+Today, travellers of the historic highway in Illinois can cruise more than 400 miles, including some of the 1926 concrete segments.
+Historically significant structures have been preserved to help bring your Route 66 holiday experience to life.